SilviaBuonaiuto/Non_coding_analysis/README.md

 -fo hg38.chr$c.accessible.window_size.fa ; \
 done
 ```
--Count nucleotides in each window and write table
+- Count nucleotides in each window and write table

 ```
 for c in $(seq 1 22); do \